 What Does Facebook Have That Classifieds Sites Lack?

 At Besedo, we are working with our customers to create safe and value-adding spaces online which we firmly believe adds to their success.
 Given this and the current development, we are, as so many others, curious about what it is that Facebook has that other classifieds sites are lacking?
 What’s in it for the user?
 To find out we entered the jungle of buy, sell and swap groups, and encountered 10 people from 6 countries, kind enough to share their experiences.

 Niche Interest Groups

-Musicians, board gamers, paintball players and vintage clothes collectors all have one thing in common – they are interested in goods so specialized that it’s mostly traded in very specific communities.
+Musicians, board gamers, paintball players and vintage clothes collectors all have one thing in common – they are interested in specialized goods that are mostly traded in very specific communities.

-Nick Jensen, Denmark, is using Facebook for finding rare musical instruments.
+Nick Jensen, Denmark, is using Facebook to find rare musical instruments.

 “As a musician, getting your hands on the right equipment can be a struggle.
 Especially if you’re looking for objects that are no longer in production.
 So when I first noticed friends and colleagues posting and talking about these groups, I joined in.
 I like to try out different equipment and instruments, and the second-hand market is a good place for a great deal.”

 Another Dane witnessed to the fact that the board games he is interested in are hard to find on more general sites:

 “I joined a year ago when invited by a friend and found the three groups, I’m a member of two, have better and cheaper products than other sites and stores I’ve visited.
 I feel secure shopping on Facebook since it’s a small community and the groups are well moderated.“